AlexanderNeo427/Convex-Hull-Visualizer/README.md

 # Convex Hull

-> TODO: Improve this shiddy README

-A program written using Raylib to visualize the steps of different convex hull algorithms
+C++ Raylib program to visualize the steps of different convex hull algorithms